Marphownio/USEBench/README.md

 # USEBench

+This is the official repository of ACM WWW'25 [paper](https://marphownio.github.io/pdfs/www25_usebench.pdf):
+>  Wuyuao Mai, Geng Hong, Pei Chen, Xudong Pan, Baojun Liu, Yuan Zhang, Haixin Duan, and Min Yang.
+2025.
+You Can’t Eat Your Cake and Have It Too: The Performance Degradation of LLMs with Jailbreak Defense.
+In *Proceedings of the ACM Web Conference 2025 (WWW ’25), April 28–May 2, 2025, Sydney, NSW, Australia.* ACM, New York, NY, USA, 12 pages. https://doi.org/10.1145/3696410.3714632

-This is the official repository of ***You Can't Eat Your Cake and Have It Too: The Performance Degradation of LLMs with Jailbreak Defense***.
-To comprehensively evaluate the impact of jailbreak defense strategies of LLMs from an end-to-end perspective, we propose **USEBench**, consists of **U**-Bench for Utility, **S**-Bench for Safety and
+To comprehensively evaluate the impact of jailbreak defense strategies of LLMs from an end-to-end perspective, we propose **USEBench**, which consists of **U**-Bench for Utility, **S**-Bench for Safety and
 **E**-Bench for Exaggerated-safety